dotnet/docs-maui/docs/essentials/accelerometer.md

 using Microsoft.Maui.Essentials;
 ```

-The accelerometer functionality works by calling the <xref:xref:Microsoft.Maui.Essentials.Accelerometer.Start%2A> and <xref:xref:Microsoft.Maui.Essentials.Accelerometer.Stop> methods to listen for changes to the acceleration.
-Any changes are sent back through the <xref:xref:Microsoft.Maui.Essentials.Accelerometer.ReadingChanged> event.
+The accelerometer functionality works by calling the `Start` and `Stop` methods to listen for changes to the acceleration.
+Any changes are sent back through the `ReadingChanged` event.
 Here's a sample of using the accelerometer:

 ```csharp
 public class AccelerometerTest